pburkholder/decksets/2018-04-cf-summit/text.md

 [.header: #EE0000, alignment(right)]

-^So three years ago, 18F was in a quandary.
-18F is a digital consultancy housed within the GSA, and we partner with other agencies on innovation starting from principles including user-centered design, agile development, lean acquisition and open-source practices.
+^So 3 years ago, 18F was in a QUANDARY.
+18F is a housed within the GSA, and we PARTNER with other agencies PRINCIPLEs including

+^USER-centered design, AGILE development, LEAN acquisition and OPEN-SOURCE practices.

-^So in conjunction with agency partners they were building great product.
-Yet the challenge of complying with and _documenting_ compliance was leading to product getting stranded, ....
+^So in conjunction with agency partners they were BUILDING great product.
+Yet the challenge of COMPLYING with and _DOCUMENTING_ compliance STRANDED, ....

 ---